Gabeleo24/ADS509_2.1/README.md

 The automated scripts will:
 - ✅ Check Docker installation and status
-- ✅ Verify the data file exists
+- ✅ Detect and verify available data files for both modules
-- ✅ Build the Docker environment
+- ✅ Build the Docker environment with all dependencies
 - ✅ Start all services
 - ✅ Wait for Jupyter Lab to be ready
-- ✅ Extract and organize the data
+- ✅ Extract and organize the data (Module 3) and verify databases (Module 4)
-- ✅ Verify the setup
+- ✅ Verify the setup for available modules
 - ✅ Open Jupyter Lab in your browser

 ### Manual Setup (Step-by-Step)